gcallah/BookReviews/pilkington.md

 were developed by the state..."
 Now, it is true that, for instance, the Internet began as a DARPA project, and that NASA has given birth to many technological advances.
 But what about the myriad of technologies developed by private companies, especially innovators such as Toyota, 3M, Bell Labs, or Xerox PARC?
-A free-marketer might well respond to Pilkington, "Imagine how much more the private sector might've developed if so much R&D energy wasn't diverted to government use?"
+A free-marketer might well respond to Pilkington, "Imagine how much more the private sector might have developed if so much R&D energy wasn't diverted to government use?"
 Pilkington may have a good answer to this question, but it is not in this book.